Leftfish/impulse-wp4-tool/README.md

 5. Configure the web app:
    - Go to the "Web" tab in PythonAnywhere
-   - Click "Add a new web app"
+   - Click "Add a new web app" (or modify existing)
    - Choose "Manual configuration"
    - Select Python 3.11
    - Set the following configuration: